 1. Creating a website helps reach a niche market audience

 Very often, most CAs want to do everything and often end up doing little.
 They spend hours communicating with all kinds of clients who have diverse requirements but need to know that focusing on a particular set of clients could be more profitable.

 For example, if a CA specialises in GST-related services or book-keeping, s/he can promote this niche instead of trying to concentrate on multiple specialisations.

-A website and digital marketing strategy can help promote this speciality so that the CA becomes the person to turn to when looking for these specific services.
+Creating a website and digital marketing strategy can help promote this speciality so that the CA becomes the person to turn to when looking for these specific services.

-2. To provide value-added services
+2. Creating a website provides value-added services